kontena/akrobateo/README.md

 ### Node selection

 There should be some way for the user to select which nodes should act as LBs.
 So something like a node selector is needed on the services as annotation.
-That probably also means we'd need to support also tolerations
+That probably also means we'd need to support also tolerations.